-Collecting time and attendance data is a critical component of payroll, however, not all outsourced payroll providers have a time and attendance system.
-Ask your payroll provider if they collect time and attendance data and if they do, ask how it is done.
+Collecting time and attendance data is a critical component of payroll, however, not all external payroll providers have a time and attendance system.
+Ask your payroll provider if they collect time and attendance data and if they do, ask how it’s done.
 Nowadays your payroll provider should be able to provide you with a fully integrated online rostering and time and attendance system.
 Making it easier for everyone to access one set of verified data to conduct an accurate payroll.

-7. Does your payroll system include General Ledger (GL) integration with an accounting software?
+7. Does your payroll system include General Ledger (GL) integration with accounting software?

-Unless your payroll system is already integrated with your accounting system you will either need to pay for integration, manipulate CSV files or manually enter your payroll data for your accounts.
+Unless your payroll system is already integrated with your accounting system you’ll either need to pay for integration, manipulate CSV files or manually enter your payroll data for your accounts.

 8. What add-on services do you include?

 Some payroll providers can integrate with a wide range of add-on services such as accounts, time and attendance and HR.
-If you look around you can find a single platform that provides a full HR, safety, performance and payroll solution (cough, cough, we happen to provide such a system).
+If you look around you can find a single platform that provides a full HR, safety, performance and payroll solution (cough, cough, we happen to provide such a system for medium and small businesses).
 Your payroll provider should also provide your employees with a complete Employee Self Service (ESS) module and employee benefits.